 Customers are the lifeblood of a business and many small businesses have customer loyalty programs in place to show appreciation.
 Whether you have a loyalty program, or just want to send a special thanks to your loyal customers, here are some subject lines to send from your business to show your customer appreciation.

-Online reviews on Yelp and Google+ are hard to get, but can do a lot to boost your business’s reputation and SEO.
-While it’s ok solicit feedback from customers, it’s not kosher to offer monetary incentives for reviews.
+Asking for reviews is not everyone’s favorite thing to do, but reviews are essential for your .business’s reputation and SEO.
+While it’s ok to solicit feedback from customers, it’s not kosher to offer monetary incentives for reviews.
 Make sure that when you ask for reviews, you do so from a feedback perspective and not in exchange for money.
 Here are some subject lines to help get those 5-star reviews.

 These examples should give you an idea of the types of email subject lines that can work for your business.
 Like anything in marketing, keep track of the success of your email blasts or newsletters that you send out to see what customers and prospects are opening and responding to.